AmariahAK/wisdom-drop/README.md

 > — Muhammad Ali

 # Perspective Wisdom of the day (August 28 2025)
->"He who has a why to live can bear almost any how."
+> "He who has a why to live can bear almost any how."
->— Friedrich Nietzsche
+> — Friedrich Nietzsche

 # Stoic Wisdom of the day (August 29 2025)
->"We suffer more often in imagination than in reality."
+> "We suffer more often in imagination than in reality."
->— Seneca
+> — Seneca

+# Motivational Wisdom of the day (August 30 2025)
+> "The only way to do great work is to love what you do."
+> --Steve Jobs